Skip to main content

 The Rent Control Board shall perform their inspection within a period of 4 weeks from the reception of application and documentation for paid fee.

 Bringing in a case before the board shall amount to DKK 4,552 (2024) (per tenancy).
 This amount is set out in s.
-39 (2) of the Rent Adjustment Act and shall be subject to annual adjustment every 1 January.
+39 (2) of the Rent Adjustment Act (boligforholdsloven) and shall be subject to annual adjustment every 1 January.

 This fee shall be paid into account no. 2211 3485 942 350.
 Please remember to attach documentation of payment when submitting your inspection request.